Galois action on knots I: Action of the absolute Galois group: Profinite knots

 A tangle is like \lq a braid' whose each connected component is allowed to be a circle and have endpoints on the same plane.
 Figure \ref{example of tangles} might help the readers to have a good understanding of the definition.

-The following notion of profinite fundamental tangles plays a role of composite elements of the notion of profinite tangles.
+The following notion of profinite fundamental tangle diagrams plays a role of composite elements of the notion of profinite tangles.

-\begin{defn} The set of {\it fundamental profinite tangles} means the disjoint union of the following three sets $A$, $\widehat{B}$ and $C$ \footnote{ A, B and C stand for Annihilations, Braids and Creations respectively. } of symbols:
+\begin{defn} The set of {\it fundamental profinite tangle diagrams} means the disjoint union of the following three sets $A$, $\widehat{B}$ and $C$ \footnote{ A, B and C stand for Annihilations, Braids and Creations respectively. } of symbols:

 Here all arrows are merely regarded as symbols. \end{defn}